 The Jan/Feb 2002 issue of Christian Musician magazine contains as a special feature four pages of transcribed exerpts from "As it is in Heaven."
 If you're interested in learning the tune, pick up a copy of the magazine.
 It's probably available at your local newsstand, but if not, you can find subscription info at the Christian Musician web site.
 It was a priviledge to work with the CM folks on this, and I hope you'll support the magazine.

 The material here supplements what appears in the magazine.
 In the limited space we had in print, we couldn't present the entire accompaniment; you'll find a more complete transcription below.
 For performance notes, including a description of Phil's signature percussive tapping technique (which is used in Section E of the tune), dig out your copy of the magazine.
 That's also where you'll find a transcription of Phil's Spanish-flavored solo over Section E, and a Phrygian mode exercise that may help you come up with your own solo for this section.
+(If you don't have access to the magazine, check out this pre-publication mockup.

 You'll also find some MP3 files below that you can download to your hard drive and then play with MP3 player software.
 They include excerpts from the tune (to motivate you to buy the CD if you haven't already!).
 Also, check back over the next few weeks; I'll be adding a few "mini lessons" to help you with some of the trickier aspects of the tune.
 Free and low-cost MP3 players are readily available for all major platforms; popular free players include the QuickTime Player that comes with newer Macs, SoundApp for the Mac, XMMS for Unix/Linux, and WinAmp for Windows.
 Check the software page at MP3.com for other options.